Research

 Hepatic pharmacoepidemiology

 There is a major interplay between pharmacotherapy and the liver.
-On the one hand, medications can affect liver function, for example through drug-induced liver injury.
+On one hand, medications can affect liver function, for example through drug-induced liver injury.
 On the other hand, liver function can affect the metabolism and elimination of medications and thus their effectiveness and safety.
-However, patients with liver disease are underrepresented or even systematically excluded from randomized trials, the gold standard when it comes to the assessment of drug efficacy.
+However, patients with liver disease are underrepresented in randomized trials, the gold standard when it comes to the assessment of drug efficacy.
 Moreover, randomized trials often lack the necessary sample size to assess the risk of drug-induced liver injury.
 Therefore, pharmacoepidemiologic studies can provide needed evidence on the hepatotoxic risk of medications and on the effectiveness and safety of medications among patients with underlying liver disease.

-To help fill in these important knowledge gaps, we have studied the hepatotoxic risk of a wide range of medications in the past including both prescribed and over-the-counter compounds.
-Recently, we studied the utilization, effectiveness and safety of direct oral anticoagulants (DOACs) among patients with non-valvular atrial fibrillation and liver disease in a project funded by the Canadian Institutes of Health Research.
-Currently, our work focuses on the effectiveness and safety of other cardiovascular medications among patients with liver disease and specifically metabolic-dysfunction associated fatty liver disease and liver cirrhosis.
+In the past, we have studied the hepatotoxic risk of a wide range of medications including both prescribed and over-the-counter compounds.
+We have also studied the effectiveness and safety of direct oral anticoagulants (DOACs) among patients with non-valvular atrial fibrillation and liver disease in a project funded by the Canadian Institutes of Health Research.
+Currently, our work focuses on the effectiveness and safety of other cardiovascular medications among patients with liver disease and specifically metabolic-dysfunction associated steatotic liver disease and liver cirrhosis.

 Head of an Old Woman by Peter Paul Rubens